“Like one, that on a lonesome road

 Both slip and relapse are meant to refer to problems which may be encountered by a recovering alcoholic.
-They should not be confused with the episodic behavior of a binge drinker, one who is not in recovery and whose normal drinking habits are of an on and off nature.
-Suchpersons, sometimes referred to as being on a “dry drunk” when temporarily sober, may believe, even quite sincerely, that they are in recovery but the likelihood is that this is merely an aspect of their denial.
+They should not be confused with the episodic behavior of a binge drinker, one who is not in recovery and whose normal drinking habits are off and on.
+Such persons, sometimes referred to as being on a “dry drunk” when temporarily sober, may believe, even quite sincerely, that they are in recovery but the likelihood is that this is merely an aspect of their denial.

 Turning, then, to slips and relapses properly speaking, how are these best avoided?

-First and foremost, the best way in which to protect oneself is to remain with the Program, preferably going to meetings frequently.
-This servesas
+First and foremost, the best way to protect oneself is to remain with the Program, preferably going to meetings frequently.
+This

-continual reinforcement of the resolution to remain sober and confers the benefits of a supporting fellowship.
+continually reinforces the resolution to remain sober and the benefits of a supporting fellowship.

 One rule of thumb which may be useful in avoiding a slip or relapse is to be particularly aware of the danger when hungry, angry, lonely, and/or tired. (which AA has condensed into the slogan “HALT”).
 At such moments an alcoholic is particularly vulnerable to a self suggestion “I feel so bad!
 Surely one drink would help and would not be too risky if I am particularly cautious about taking another!”
 This rationalization is of course a delusion and is likely to be the first step on a downward spiral.